cdphmodeling/wnvca-2025/model-metadata/README.md

 ```
 ✔ model-metadata-schema.json: File exists at path hub-config/model-metadata-schema.json.
-✔ CDPH-AZO.yml: File exists at path model-metadata/CDPH-AZO.yml.
+✔ CDPH-NBB.yml: File exists at path model-metadata/CDPH-AZO.yml.
-✔ CDPH-AZO.yml: Metadata file extension is "yml" or "yaml".
+✔ CDPH-NBB.yml: Metadata file extension is "yml" or "yaml".
-✔ CDPH-AZO.yml: Metadata file directory name matches "model-metadata".
+✔ CDPH-NBB.yml: Metadata file directory name matches "model-metadata".
-✔ CDPH-AZO.yml: Metadata file contents are consistent with schema specifications.
+✔ CDPH-NBB.yml: Metadata file contents are consistent with schema specifications.
-✔ CDPH-AZO.yml: Metadata file name matches the `model_id` specified within the metadata file.
+✔ CDPH-NBB.yml: Metadata file name matches the `model_id` specified within the metadata file.
 ```

 # Examples/Templates

-Please have a look at our [CDPH-AZO.yml](./CDPH-AZO.yml) and [CDPH-EQV.yml](./CDPH-EQV.yml) specification files as examples on how to setup your own!
+Please have a look at our [CDPH-NBB.yml](./CDPH-NBB.yml) specification files as examples on how to setup your own!